Common Real-World Decode Issues When Using Codable (Part 1)

 let result = try jsonDecoder.decode(CommentEntity.self, from: jsonString.data(using: .utf8)!)

-*DateFormatter is very performance-consuming when initialized, try to reuse it as much as possible.
+*DateFormatter is very performance-intensive during init, so reuse it as much as possible.

-- The field types (struct/class/enum) within the Decodable Protocol must implement the Decodable Protocol; or assign values when initializing the decoder
+The field types (struct/class/enum) within the Decodable Protocol must all conform to the Decodable Protocol; alternatively, values can be assigned during the init decoder.

-- If a field in the Decodable Object is set to Optional, it is optional; if provided, it will be decoded
+If a field in a Decodable object is set as Optional, it means the field is optional and will be decoded only if present.

-- Blank, 0 is not equal to nil, nil is nil; pay attention to weakly typed backend APIs!
+Blank or 0 is not equal to nil; nil is nil.
+Be cautious with weakly typed backend APIs!

-- By default, decoding failure will directly interrupt and exit, it cannot simply skip erroneous data (will explain how to handle this later)
+By default, decoding failure will immediately stop the process and cannot simply skip the erroneous data (methods to handle this will be explained later).

 Advanced Usage

-So far, the basic usage has been completed, but the real world is not that simple.
-Below are some advanced scenarios you might encounter and solutions using Codable.
-From here on, we can no longer rely on the original Decode to help us with Mapping; we need to implement init(from decoder: Decoder)
+So far, the basic usage is complete, but the real world is not that simple; below are several advanced scenarios and applicable Codable solutions.
+From this point on, we can no longer rely on the default Decode to handle mapping for us and must implement init(from decoder: Decoder) to customize the decoding process.

-*For now, we will only show the Entity part; the Model is not needed yet.
+*Here, only the Entity part is shown temporarily; the Model is not used yet.

 init(from decoder: Decoder)